-Clickers are small handheld devices, used by an animal or dog trainer, that make a small click noise every time you push a button.
+Clickers are small handheld devices used by an animal or dog trainer that make a small click noise every time you push a button.

 Clicker Training and Positive Reinforcement

-If you are working to use positive reinforcement in your training process, getting and using a clicker may be a great way to teach your dog good behaviors.
+If you are working on using positive reinforcement in your training process, getting and using a clicker may be a great way to teach your dog good behaviors.
 In positive reinforcement training, you teach your dog some behaviors or tricks through a conditioned reinforcer, such as the use of a reward.

 Dog trainers have been using clickers to teach various desirable behaviors.
-Even new dog owners have also resorted to the use of this device, along with a reward like a dog treat or dog toy, every time they need to inculcate something in their dogs like a desired behavior.
+Even new dog owners have also resorted to the use of this device, along with a reward like a dog treat or dog toy, every time they need to inculcate something in their dogs, like a desired behavior.

-How do I start Clicker Training with my Dog?
+How do I Start Clicker Training with my Dog?